-In the 90-day study in rat at the dose level of 108 mg/kg bw copper oxychloride, liver and kidney changes were observed but were not considered "significant/severe" effects.
+In the 90-day study in rat at equivalent dose of copper (II) oxide of 40 mg /kg bw/day, liver and kidney changes were observed but were not considered "significant/severe" effects.
+At the dose equivalent of copper (II) oxide of 82 mg/kg bw/day, hyperplasia and hyperkeratosis in the forestomach mucosa and haematological changes (haematocrit and haemoglobin levels were significantly decreased, together with mean cell volume and mean cell haemoglobin) were observed.